|Atomic Mass||51.996 g.mol -1|

 - Chromium is a chemical element with atomic number 24 and represented by the symbol Cr in the Periodic Table.

-- Chromium is a lustrous, hard metal that has a silver-grey color.
+- Chromium is a lustrous, hard metal that has a silver-grey colour.
 It has a high melting point.

 - Trivalent chromium is a vital nutrient that is found in traces of sugar, human insulin, and lipid metabolism.

 - Electroplating – It is one of the important uses of chromium.
 Have you seen the shiny caps over the tires of a car?
 That shiny plating is made using chromium.

 - Emeralds – A small amount of chromium is found in the crystal lattice structure of expensive gems like the emerald.

 - New alloys – are formed using chromium.
 You might have seen chromium on the outside, but it is also mixed with metals to form alloys.
-Stainless steel and aluminum alloys use a small amount of chromium.
+Stainless steel and aluminium alloys use a small amount of chromium.